gares/iris/CONTRIBUTING.md

 build-iris.dev:
   <<: *template
   variables:
-    OPAM_PINS: "coq version 8.9.0   coq-iris.dev git git+https://gitlab.mpi-sws.org/iris/iris.git#yourname/feature"
+    OPAM_PINS: "coq version 8.9.0   coq-iris.dev git git+https://gitlab.mpi-sws.org/iris/iris.git#yourname/feature   coq-iris-heap-lang.dev git git+https://gitlab.mpi-sws.org/iris/iris.git#yourname/feature"
   tags:
   - fp-timing
 ```
 You will have to adjust this a bit: you should use the same Coq version as
 whatever the master branch uses for its timing job, which you can determine by
 checking its `.gitlab-ci.yml`.
-If you change the Coq version, remember to do it
+You will also have to adjust the Iris branch
-in both places (`OPAM_PINS` and `TIMING_CONF`).
-You will also have to adjust
+being used, which is determined after the `#` in `OPAM_PINS`.
+If the repo you
-the Iris branch being used, which is determined after the `#` in `OPAM_PINS`.
+are testing does not need HeapLang, you can remove the `coq-iris-heap-lang` part
-If you are in doubt, ask on Mattermost *before* pushing your branch.
-Please
+of `OPAM_PINS`.
+If you are in doubt, ask on Mattermost *before* pushing your
-double-check that the job name is `build-iris.dev` to avoid polluting the caches
+branch.
+Please double-check that the job name is `build-iris.dev` to avoid
-of regular CI builds!
-This way, you are going to share the cache with the
+polluting the caches of regular CI builds!
+This way, you are going to share the
-nightly builds, which is fine.
+cache with the nightly builds, which is fine.

 Once you are confident with your CI configuration, push this to a new branch
 whose name starts with `ci/`.
 It should usually be of the form